-Credits: 3Prerequisite(s): CA 220 and HM 101 both with a C or better.
 This course will enable the student to prepare, taste, serve, and evaluate traditional and regional dishes of America.
-The student will learn the ingredients, flavor profiles, preparations, and techniques representative of the cuisines from United States.
-The student will reinforce skills in sanitation, basic cooking principles and methods, knife skills, safe food handling, safe equipment handling, and preparing meals for commercial consumption.
-The student will engage in multiple areas of basic cooking and meal preparation.
+The student will learn the ingredients, flavor profiles, preparations, and techniques representative of the cuisines

 Communication Center

 CC 203.
 Dispatch Specialties: EMD